danielsaidi/ScrollKit/README.md

 ## About ScrollKit

-ScrollKit is a SwiftUI SDK that lets adds powerful scroll features, like scroll offset tracking, and a header view that stretches and transforms as you pull down, and sticks to the top.
+ScrollKit is a SwiftUI SDK that adds powerful scroll features, like offset tracking and a header view that stretches & transforms as you pull down, and sticks to the top when you scroll.

 The result can look like this, or completely different: